JaredCrimmins/sequelize-transformations/README.md

 # Sequelize Transformations

-[Sequelize](https://github.com/sequelize/sequelize) plugin to add configurable attribute transforms.
+[Sequelize](https://github.com/sequelize/sequelize) plugin to add configurable attribute transformations.
 It allows you to define transformation functions to run on attribute values when an instance is updated (through assignment, `set`, `build`, `create` etc.).
 The transformation functions can be enabled and configured on attribute level.